 - Total track length: 30 km

 - Running time varies depending on road traffic conditions.
 During the busy hours around noon, travel between Central and Shau Kei Wan, the eastern terminus, can take about an hour.
-Waiting time is 58 minutes, but possibly longer at the end of the lines.
+Waiting time is 5-8 minutes, but it is possibly longer at the end of the lines.

 - Distance between stops: 250 meters (820 feet) on average.

 What gets this little tram system such high tourist ratings?

 - Sightseeing: You can see a lot of Hong Kong from the top deck.